Dogsledding Across Northern Canada

 Blue Sky Expeditions

-Join Blue Sky Expeditions dog sled adventures in Churchill, Manitoba for an authentic experience, hosted by owner / operator Gerald Azure.
-In the summer the team pulls you on wheels, and in the winter on sleds, and afterwards you will join Gerald and a special furry friend for stories over tea and bannock.
+Join Blue Sky Expeditions dog sled adventures in Churchill, Manitoba for an authentic experience, hosted by owner/operator Gerald Azure.
+In the summer the team pulls you on wheels, and in the winter on sleds, and afterward you will join Gerald and a special furry friend for stories over tea and bannock.
 Guests wanting the full experience can also stay at the Blue Sky Bed & Sled, the only dogsledding B&B we’ve been able to find in the world!

 Thanks #GeraldAzure for sharing your family history of trapping, fishing and how you used sled dogs as your primary form of transportation when you were growing up! #blueskyexpeditions #lazybearexpeditions @cangeo @thephotosociety @travelmanitoba @natgeocreative @natgeo #explorecanada #exploremb #cangeo #nature #instagood #naturelovers #wildlifephotography #enjoycanada #canadiancreatives #canadasworld